sdss/mangadap/docs/execution.rst

 Execution
 =========

 The MaNGA DAP is, of course, geared toward working at the survey-level for data produced by the MaNGA data-reduction pipeline (DRP).
 However, we have begun to generalize the usage of the DAP for datacubes from other instruments.

 What follows below describes both how to use the current MaNGA DAP to analyze a datacube from the MaNGA survey, as well as how to execute the survey-level batch mode that analyzes all the MaNGA datacubes within a given directory structure.

-Examples are available (or will be soon) that demonstrate :ref:`fitonespec` and :ref:`fitonecube` using the DAP software, for both MaNGA and other integral-field instruments.
+Examples are available that demonstrate :ref:`fitonespec` and :ref:`fitdatacube` using the DAP software, for both MaNGA and other integral-field instruments.

 Input files
 -----------